-The survival rate of SARS-CoV-2 on surfaces or in the environment is unknown.
-In general, the survivability of zoonotic coronaviruses on surfaces is significant, generally 1 to 6 days (longest on plastic) depending on ambient conditions, including temperature, humidity, and the specific infected bodily fluid contaminating the surface.
+Historically, studies have demonstrated survivability of zoonotic coronaviruses on different surfaces ranging from a few hours up to 9 days (longest on plastic) depending on ambient conditions, including temperature, humidity, and the specific infected bodily fluid contaminating the surface.
 The risk of spread is very low from items shipped at ambient temperatures over several days.
 No evidence exists of SARS-CoV-2 transmission associated with imported goods; no associated cases have been reported to date.
-See Survival on Surfaces.

 Pregnant women are generally more susceptible to viral respiratory infections, including COVID-19.
 Adverse pregnancy outcomes (pregnancy loss, low birth weight, preterm birth) have occurred with influenza viruses and other related coronaviruses (MERS-CoV and SARS-CoV).
 No data are available regarding pregnancy loss in women with COVID-19, but preterm birth has been reported based on limited case reports.
 High fevers (from any cause) during the first trimester increase the risk of certain birth defects.
 No information is available on long-term health effects of SARS-CoV-2 infection in utero.

 In the most sophisticated and authoritative analysis of the available data to date, 2 notable features of the SARS-CoV-2 genome have been identified: 1) the presence of a uniquely configured receptor binding domain (RBD) on the virus, which appears to be optimized for binding to the human ACE2 receptor and 2) a polybasic (furin) cleavage site on the protein spike extending from the virus surface.
 Several important observations have been made, although proof awaits.
 Pangolin CoV is identical to SARS-CoV-2 at all 6 key RBD residues, but no pangolin CoV (which does not carry the polybasic cleavage site insertion) has yet been identified that is sufficiently similar to SARS-CoV-2 across its entire genome to support direct human infection.
-A possibility exists that a progenitor to SARS-CoV-2 jumped from nonhuman animals to humans, with the genomic features described above acquired through adaptation during subsequent human-to-human transmission.
+A possibility exists that a progenitor to SARS-CoV-2 jumped from animals to humans, with the genomic features described above acquired through adaptation during subsequent human-to-human transmission.
 Once these adaptations were acquired (either together or in series), it would have enabled the outbreak to accelerate.
-If SARS-CoV-2 pre-adapted in an animal species (pangolin or other), then risk exists for future reemergence events in the continued presence of the intermediate animal host, even if the current epidemic is controlled.
+If SARS-CoV-2 preadapted in an animal species (pangolin or other), then risk exists for future reemergence events in the continued presence of the intermediate animal host, even if the current epidemic is controlled.
 In contrast, if the described adaptive process occurred in humans, then even with repeated zoonotic transfers in the future, human transmission is unlikely to accelerate unless the same series of mutations occurs; this seems less likely.

-The analysis also provides evidence that SARS-CoV-2 is neither a laboratory construct nor a purposefully manipulated virus.
+The analysis above also provides evidence that SARS-CoV-2 is neither a laboratory construct nor a purposefully manipulated virus.
 SARS-CoV-2 is not derived from any previously used or known virus backbone.
 Although SARS-CoV-2 is well suited to human infection, the unique RBD is not structured in such a way that someone with intent to manipulate would have predicted using current computational models and previously known coronavirus constructs.
 In terms of mutations introduced by repeated artificial laboratory passage of existing viruses, new polybasic cleavage sites have only been observed after prolonged passaging of low pathogenicity avian influenza virus (not coronaviruses) in cell culture or animals.
 Thus, although genomic evidence does not in any way support the idea that SARS-CoV-2 is a laboratory construct, proving or disproving any other theories of its origin is not completely possible at this time.

 HKU1, NL63, 229E, and OC43 are human coronaviruses that are detected by some routine multiplex PCR panels used in routine clinical practice.
 These coronaviruses are associated with minor upper respiratory infections and viral pneumonia, but unlike SARS-CoV, MERS-CoV, and SARS-CoV-2, these agents are not associated with major outbreaks or severe respiratory distress syndrome.